EMMC-ASBL/.github/profile/README.md

 The European Materials Modelling Council (EMMC)
 -----------------------------------------------
-The non-profit Association, [EMMC-ASBL] was created in 2019 to ensure continuity, growth and sustainability of EMMC activities for all stakeholders including modellers, materials data scientists, software owners, translators and manufacturers in Europe.
+The non-profit Association, [EMMC-ASBL], was created in 2019 to ensure continuity, growth and sustainability of EMMC activities for all stakeholders including modellers, materials data scientists, software owners, translators and manufacturers in Europe.
 The EMMC